myConsciousness/entity-validator/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Request for new features to be added
+about: I have a good idea
-labels: "enhancement"
+labels: "Feedback: new feature"
 assignees: "myConsciousness"
 ---